List of DC Comics characters: J: Jade Tiger

-Jade Tiger, alter-ego Tenji Turner, is a fictional character appearing in American comic books published by DC Comics.
+Jade Tiger, alter-ego Tenji Turner, is a character appearing in American comic books published by DC Comics.
 He first appears in Batgirl (2024) #9, and was created by writer Tate Brombal and artist Takeshi Miyazawa.

 Jade Tiger is the son of Bronze Tiger and Lady Shiva, and thus the half-brother of Cassandra Cain who is of African American, Japanese, and Chinese descent.
 Sharing the same name as Bronze Tiger's Japanese teacher, O-Sensei, Tenji was trained by both parents and Richard Dragon while his existence was kept secret due to Ben's protective influence.

-Shortly before Lady Shiva's demise, she alludes for her to find the "Jade Tiger", with the grieving Cassandra first unsure of it until an encounter with Bronze Tiger who then reveals himself as her half-brother.
+Shortly before Lady Shiva's apparent death, she alludes for her to find the "Jade Tiger", with the grieving Cassandra first unsure of it until an encounter with Bronze Tiger who then reveals himself as her half-brother.
 The pair battles both an Unburied assassin and a Blood ninja whom is revealed to be their cousin, the ordeal allowing Ben to give his blessing for Tenji to travel alongside Cassandra and let go his protectiveness.

 Aubrey James

-Aubrey James is a fictional character appearing in American comic books published by DC Comics.

 Aubrey James is the mayor of Gotham City and a friend of Thomas Wayne.
 He is later murdered, as mentioned in The Madmen of Gotham.

 Aubrey James in other media

 Aubrey James appears in Gotham, portrayed by Richard Kind.
-This version is shown to be on Carmine Falcone's payroll.

 Java

-Java is a fictional character appearing in American comic books published by DC Comics.
-He was created by Bob Haney and Ramona Fradon, and first appeared in The Brave and the Bold #57 (January 1965).
-His name and "caveman" status may be derived from the Java Man.

-Java is the Neanderthal servant of Simon Stagg, who discovered and revived him.
-Java is present when Rex Mason finds the Orb of Ra in Egypt and transforms into Metamorpho.
-He pines for Simon's daughter Sapphire Stagg, but is rejected because she is in love with Metamorpho.
+Java is the Neanderthal servant of Simon Stagg.
+He was first discovered by fortune hunter Rex Mason and revived by the scientific wizardry of Stagg Enterprises.
+Java is present when Mason discovers the Orb of Ra, which transforms him into Metamorpho.
+For years, Java has feelings for Simon's daughter Sapphire Stagg, but is unable to win her heart because she is in love with Metamorpho.

-Simon later kills Java, but he resurfaces at Metamorpho's funeral.
-In Outsiders (vol. 4), Simon transforms Java into a Shaggy Man before Freight Train defeats him.

-In the DC Rebirth relaunch, Java operates as the supervillain Doctor Dread and forms a counterpart of the Terrifics called the Dreadfuls.
+During a time when Metamorpho was believed to be dead, Sapphire relents to Java's persistent advances and marries him.
+Java becomes a father figure to Sapphire and Rex's son, Joey.
+When Metamorpho returns and retrieves Joey, Java becomes determined to kill him.